African-American Women: Reduce Your Risk of Breast Cancer by Breastfeeding

 Let’s take charge and empower women everywhere with this new information.
 It’s always worth giving breastfeeding a try, and the bond created by breastfeeding will last a lifetime.

-Special thanks to the women involved in this video, including breast cancer survivors, local breastfeeding advocates, The First Ladies of Western New York (the wives of male senior pastors of local churches in Western New York), young African-American interns and employees at Roswell Park Cancer Institute, as well as the Public Policy Manager of the Virginia Breast Cancer Foundation.
+Special thanks to the women involved in this video, including breast cancer survivors, local breastfeeding advocates, The First Ladies of Western New York (the wives of male senior pastors of local churches in Western New York), young African-American interns and employees at Roswell Park Comprehensive Cancer Center, as well as the Public Policy Manager of the Virginia Breast Cancer Foundation.

 Read more about the research behind these findings.